 - ½ cup warm water

-- 1 cup almond meal plus more to roll balls in
+- 1 cup almond meal, plus more for rolling

 - ½ cup pecans